KarimChukfeh/Lex-Yacc-calculator/README.md

 outputs
 `Calculator output: 3`

-### Single alphabet characters [a-z, A-Z] as variables
+### Alphabet characters [a-z, A-Z] as variables
-Treated as variables that store the value succeeding an equal sign
+Treated as integer variables that store the value succeeding an equal sign.
+The math tokens above work on these variables.

 Example:
 `x = 2;